How to Hang a Wreath Without Making Holes in the Door

 Olsavsky says that the trick to hanging a wreath using Velcro is to attach small pieces of cardboard to the back of the wreath, where the strips would be taped.
 To attach the pieces of cardboard to the wreath, he suggests carefully puncturing two holes into each piece of cardboard and securing the layered pieces to the wreath with thin wire or string (simply thread the wire or string through the holes in the cardboard, loop, and tie to the wreath).
 This easy step will allow you to adhere the velcro strips to the cardboard and the same number of strips to the door so that they all align perfectly.

 Use a Wreath Hanger

-For these doors, consider hanging your wreath directly on a clear plastic adhesive hook or a suction cup wreath hook.
-If you select one small enough and strategically arrange the branches or decor of your wreath around it, it shouldn't be noticeable.
+On a glass door, it's more difficult to hide wreath hangers and tricks.
+If yours has elaborate glass cutouts or detailing, even a pretty ribbon may be too distracting.
+Therefore, consider hanging your wreath directly on a clear plastic adhesive hook or a suction cup wreath hook such as the Simple Living Innovations Suction Cup Wreath Hook.
+If you select one small enough and strategically arrange the branches or the décor around it, it shouldn't be noticeable.

 With the changing of seasons, you may want to preserve your decorative wreaths to store away until next year.
 (That is, if it's made from dried greenery or an unconventional material.)
 To ensure the longevity of your wreaths, Jennings suggests storing them in a large box.
 This will prevent your wreaths from getting dusty or fading from the exposure to sunlight.
 Choose one of these techniques, and you're ready to display your wreath front and center for neighbors and guests to admire and adore.